Still Not Getting Any...: Release

-Despite the album still being recorded, Still Not Getting Any... was announced on August 20, 2004, for release in October.
+While recording was still underway, Still Not Getting Any... was announced on August 20, 2004, for release in October.
 "Welcome to My Life" was made available for streaming through AOL.com on September 6, before being sent to radio on September 13.
 The CD version included live versions of "Addicted" and "The Worst Day Ever".
 Still Not Getting Any... was released on October 26 through Lava Records; the same day it was made available for streaming through MTV's website.
 The artwork sees the band sitting in the back of a bus; some versions used alternative covers with the members in their 40s or in a retirement home.
-The booklet continues this theme: the band becoming progressively older, which was done with prosthetics and makeup.
+The booklet continues this theme: the band becoming progressively older, accomplished via prosthetics and makeup.

 Some copies were released with a bonus DVD or a DualDisc, which included the whole album in 5.1 surround sound, a discography listing, lyrics and photos.
 An outtake from the recording sessions, "If I Die Tomorrow", was recorded by Mötley Crüe and released on their Red, White & Crüe (2005) compilation.

 A music video was filmed for "Shut Up!" in December with director by Erik White.
 It features the band walking to a gig, passing through an upscale neighborhood and a hotel.
 The members perform in a ballroom, jump from tables and destroy ice sculptures, which shifts to them performing at a club.
 "Shut Up! was released as a single on January 25, 2005.
 The CD version included an acoustic version of "Welcome to My Life" and live version of "I'd Do Anything".

 "Untitled", now re-titled "Untitled (How Could This Happen to Me?)", was released as a single on March 29, 2005.
 The CD version included live versions of "Welcome to My Life" and "Jump".
 The song's music video was directed by Marc Klasfeld and tackles the issue of drunk driving.
 Bouvier acts as a ghost walking around the remains of a two-car collision.
 With rain pouring down, a girl is shown trapped against the steering wheel.
 The other members of the band show up as police and EMTs as they attempt to free the girl.
 It was promoted with the band appearing in several public service announcements for Mothers Against Drunk Driving.

 On October 4, 2005, the band release the live/video album MTV Hard Rock Live, which featured acoustic versions of "Welcome to My Life" and "Crazy" as bonus tracks.
 "Crazy" was released as a single on October 17.
 The CD version included a live version of "Crazy", and MTV performances of "Shut Up!" and "I'd Do Anything".
 The music video for the song was filmed earlier in September in Los Angeles, California with Klasfeld directing again.
 The clip, filmed in black-and-white shows instances of real-life suffering: a man dying from AIDS, a girl with anorexia, a soldier missing some of his limbs, among others.
 The album was included in a package with Get Your Heart On!
 (2011) in 2013.